What Is a Car Insurance Loss Ratio?

 What is a good loss ratio for car insurance?

 For auto insurance, a loss ratio in the range of 60% to 70% is generally considered healthy — it means the insurer is paying a reasonable amount in claims while still maintaining profitability.
 Ratios below 60% may indicate overly conservative underwriting or high premiums relative to claims, while ratios above 70–80% signal financial pressure.
 When a loss ratio climbs above 100%, the insurer is technically losing money on its underwriting operations and must rely on investment returns to stay solvent.
-By the first half of 2025, the personal auto direct loss ratio had improved to just 61.2%, reflecting the healthiest market conditions since 2021.
+By the first half of 2025, the personal auto direct loss ratio had improved to just 61.2% (AM Best), reflecting the healthiest market conditions since 2021.

 How does a high loss ratio affect my car insurance rates?